What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 That is the triangle.

 That is the good news is, First-home buyers may benefit from reduced investor competition in some established property markets.
 But the not-so-good news is that good established properties will be rarer.
-In fact, the CGT and negative gearing changes is expected to encourage owners of quality established properties to KEEP them.
+In fact, the CGT and negative gearing changes will encourage owners of quality established properties to KEEP them.
 Why sell a quality property and be put onto the new negative gearing rule?

 The first home buyers' struggle to get decent lower priced properties in established areas is expected to get tougher.
 And when quality stock gets lesser, while demand remains or increase, prices go up.
 Quality houses in high-demand locations are expected to rise in price, not necessarily a drop in price.